apache/activemq-artemis/docs/user-manual/en/examples.md

 which consumes messages from a local queue and forwards them to an address on a second server.

-Core bridges are used to create message flows between any two Apache ActiveMQ servers which are remotely separated.
+Core bridges are used to create message flows between any two Apache ActiveMQ Artemis servers which are remotely separated.
 Core bridges are resilient and will cope with temporary connection failure allowing them to be an ideal choice for forwarding over unreliable connections, e.g. a WAN.